+The Group compliance function oversees all the Group and subsidiary compliance matters.
 The Group's compliance function identifies, assesses, monitors and reports on ongoing compliance risk exposure, including the tracking of changes in the environment that could affect the compliance and regulatory risk and the monitoring of the appropriateness of the Group's and LICL's compliance.
+The function is led by John Cadman, Group General Counsel and LUK CEO, who has direct access to the LHL Board.
+Its key responsibilities are to identify, assess, monitor and report on the compliance risks which the Group faces as well as the establishment of a robust compliance framework and assessing the appropriateness of the Group's compliance procedures.